 Well, for starters, this video shows that the unexpected can happen…

-It’s tough to remember to always wear eye protection, and I am not the perfect model of safety, but I wanted to share this with you so you can keep it in mind.
+It’s tough to remember to always wear eye protection and ,while I am not the perfect model of safety, I wanted to share this with you so you can keep it in mind.

 Devin is the founder of Louisiana Fishing Blog and enjoys exploring new fishing spots on Louisiana's coast.
 He prefers using artificial lures and casting tackle, but won't hesitate to break out a popping cork when the time is right.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.